 At the center of Cassandra Medley’s play is the controversial idea that higher concentrations of melanin in the genetic makeup of people of color make them mentally, physically, and spiritually superior.
 Based on the scientific studies of her now-deceased father, Kalima, a fledgling molecular scientist looking to come into her own, has a difficult time owning his flawed research.
 Her mother Claire, who carries her deceased husband’s scientific torch, has a hard time reckoning with her daughter’s enlightenment.

 Original music composed and performed by Stuart K. Robinson.

 Includes an interview with Dr. Stanley Nelson, Professor of Human Genetics and Psychiatry at UCLA’s David Geffen School of Medicine.

-Recorded before a live audience at The Voice Box, Los Angeles in January of 2008.
+Recorded at Voice Box Studios, Los Angeles in January 2008.

 Relativity is part of L.A.
 Theatre Works’ Relativity Series featuring science-themed plays.
 Lead funding for the Relativity Series is provided by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.